 Please Note: It is mandatory for the successful applicant to hold a current Working with Children Check and be prepared to undergo a National Criminal History Check prior to commencement.

-Anglicare Victoria acknowledges First People as the traditional custodians of the land on which we operate.
+Anglicare Victoria acknowledges First Peoples as the traditional custodians of the land on which we operate.
 We commit to working respectfully to honour their ongoing cultural and spiritual connections to this country.

 Diversity and inclusivity are important to Anglicare Victoria and we are committed to ensuring our workplace and services reflect this.
 Everyone is welcome at Anglicare Victoria, regardless of age, ethnicity, cultural background, gender, sexual orientation, religious affiliation and physical ability.